-A shortlist of 18 teams will be invited to submit a full, detailed application.
+A shortlist of 18 teams will be invited to each submit a full, detailed application.
 From the shortlist, up to six projects will be funded.
-These projects will attend a two-day workshop 6 and 7 March 2021 and undertake a six-week mentorship with an experienced industry practitioner to ensure their projects are shoot ready.
+The projects writer, director and producer will attend a two-day workshop 18 and 19 March 2023 and undertake a five-week mentorship with an experienced industry practitioner to ensure their projects are shoot ready.